oVirt/ovirt-site/source/howto/install-the-spice-guest-agent.html.md

 # How to install the spice guest agent

-**This page is currently in the process of being written and is being heavily modified for multiple Linux OSes.
-Please do not use this instructions while this notice is present.**

 Installing the Spice Guest Agent in a Linux virtual machine is fairly simple and will provide a better guest console experience.
 For more information, see the [Spice Agent](Understanding_Guest_Agents_and_Other_Tools#Spice_Agent) section.
+In many recent Linux distibutions, the Spice Guest Agent is installed by default with the desktop install.
+If you performed a custom install or have an older distribution, these directions will still apply.
 The process has one main step which is installing the spice-vdagent package.

 ## Methods for Installation